Introduction to Docker in Linux

 What is the use of Docker in Linux?

 It uses less space in the form of containers.
-It has a very less bootup time.
+It has very little bootup time.
 It automates the deployment of applications inside the Linux operating system.
-It has a CLI command tool that can be used inside the Linux in the form of commands.
+It has a CLI command tool that can be used inside Linux in the form of commands.

 The scope is very good and can be integrated or maintained easily compared to the other operating systems or platforms.
 It has an API in its form to maintain the containers.
-The containers will hold the actual applications to run them on the host environment.
+The containers will hold the actual applications to run them in the host environment.
 Linux has its own containers in its architecture and in its Linux kernel features.
 The Linux architecture has great components in maintaining the utilization of resources.
 This is similarly compatible with the Docker containers in deploying and maintaining the applications efficiently.
-In Linux, groups, and namespaces together constitute as Linux Containers.
+In Linux, groups and namespaces together constitute Linux Containers.
 Linux containers work as system-level virtualization to run multiple numbers of Linux systems on a single host system.
-It has containers and they are maintained in the form of images as their configuration files for the applications in the containers.
+It has containers, and they are maintained in the form of images as their configuration files for the applications in the containers.
 The containers are normally created from the docker images to run the applications.

 Why do we need Docker in Linux?